Latest posts by Dryden Observer (see all)

 “I want to be the voice of the people… Together we can make Dryden great again!!!

-“I decided to run for city council because I wanted to see more young people represented on council, I wanted to learn the role of councillor and of municipal government better, and I wanted to inspire other citizens to become engaged in the town itself.
+“I decided to run for city council because I wanted to see more young people represented on council, I wanted to learn the role of councillor and of municipal government better, and I wanted to inspire other citizens to become engaged in the town itself. [pullquote] I want young people to be proud of where they come from and I want older generations to be proud that they stayed[/pullquote]

 “When I first moved here I found it difficult to integrate into the community, the community was so tight knit it felt almost impenetrable.
 Although, once I had established meaningful connections with people and partnerships with organizations and businesses, I came to see the community for what it really is; fiercely loyal to its people, a community that knows how to have fun and wanting to show the world just how much it has to offer.